xmready/setup-debian/README.md

 ## Requirements

 - Debian or Debian based operating system
-- Gnome is required for desktop usage
+- Gnome or Plasma are required for desktop usage
 - Access to terminal/shell where output is visible
 - Terminal/shell user has sudo privileges
 - `bash` & `curl` must be installed already